asterisk/documentation/docs/Deployment/PSTN-Connectivity/Signaling-System-Number-7.md

 pageid: 4260059
 ---

-!!! warning
+/// warning
 The LibSS7 project is not actively developed or maintained.

-[//]: # (end-warning)
+///

 ### Where to get LibSS7?